open-switch/opx-base-model/README.md

 ## Changing/enhancing a model
 Adding attributes and deleting attributes are as easy as modifying the model, and recompiling.

-The history files need to be kept in sync with the YANG model - that history file provides upgradability between model changes.
+The history files need to be kept in sync with the YANG model — that history file provides upgradability between model changes.

 ## Using models
 ### Platform example
-Use a class from the `dell-base-pas.yang` model.
+Use a class from the `dell-base-pas.yang` model:

 - The model prefix is `base-pas`, and the class we want to use in this example is _entity_
 - The key for the entity class (within the `dell-base-pas.yang`) is _base-pas/entity_